elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The XMLHttpRequest method getAllResponseHeaders() returns all the response headers, separated by CRLF, as a string or returns null if no response gets received.
-If a network error happens, an empty string gets returned.
+  <div><strong>Interview Response:</strong> The XMLHttpRequest method getAllResponseHeaders() returns all the response headers, separated by CRLF, as a string or returns null if no response transmits.
+If a network error happens, an empty string returns.
 It returns all response headers, except Set-Cookie and Set-Cookie2.
     </div>
     <br />
   <div><strong className="codeExample">Data Example:</strong><br /><br />